feedback in communication

 Negative feedback isn’t necessarily negative but a type of constructive criticism.
 It helps the individual identify what they should work on.

-4. Negative feedback should however have a positive tone to it.
+• Negative feedback should, however, have a positive tone to it.

 They can bring progress in their behavior.
-However, it can be difficult to be on the receiving end of negative feedback.
-It is important to maintain a respectful tone while giving negative feedback.
+However, it can be challenging to be on the receiving end of negative feedback.
+It is essential to maintain a respectful tone while giving negative feedback.

 5. Positive Feedforward

 Positive feedforward is crucial feedback that will help in improving performance.
-It is proactive and forward-thinking. feedback in communication, Positive feedforward also provides a wide range of suggestions for improving guidance.
+It is proactive and forward-thinking.
+Positive feedforward also provides a wide range of suggestions for strengthening guidance.
 These will further help them achieve their goals.

-Positive feedforward should be actionable and specific.
-It offers clarity on what steps to take for constant improvement.
-With the continuous help of positive feedforward, individuals can improve their skills.
-At the same time, they can also enhance their knowledge.
-Positive feedforward aims at helping them achieve their full potential.
+Positive feedback should be actionable and specific.
+It should offer clarity on what steps to take for constant improvement.
+With the continuous help of positive feedback, individuals can improve their skills and enhance their knowledge, aiming to achieve their full potential.

 6. Negative Feedforward